allyoursinslaidbare/uuvr/README.md

 Use [Rai Pal](https://pal.raicuparta.com) to install this mod.

-Disclaimer: the build.yml is vibecoded using the free version of Claude's Sonnet 4.6
+Disclaimer: the build.yml (in the il2cpp-modern branch) of this fork is vibecoded using the free version of Claude's Sonnet 4.6

 ## License